JonasAllenCodes/docker-nodejs-quickstart/README.md

 Follow login instructions.

-Now we are logged in under out Docker Cloud account.
+Now you are logged in under your Docker Cloud account.

 ### Tag the Image
 The notation for associating a local image with a repository on a registry is username/repository:tag.
 The tag is optional, but recommended, since it is the mechanism that registries use to give Docker images a version.
 Give the repository and tag meaningful names for the context, such as docker-nodejs-quickstart:0.0.1.
 This puts the image in the get-started repository and tag it as 0.0.1.